 Southern New Jersey experienced a tremendous amount of snowfall today, and we are again reminded that New Jerseyans are no stranger to winter conditions and the difficulty it presents in getting around, whether it be on foot or driving a vehicle.
-When winter conditions are a factor in a car crash, determining whether the crash was the fault of another party or just an accident can often be difficult.
-Likewise, where snow or ice is a factor in a slip and fall, it again can be difficult to determine whether the fall was a result of the pedestrianâ€™s failure to observe conditions or the fault of another party for not properly clearing a walkway.
+When winter conditions are a factor in a car crash, determining whether the crash was the fault of another party or just an accident can often be tricky.
+Likewise, where snow or ice is a factor in a slip and fall, it again can be challenging to determine whether the fall resulted from the pedestrianâ€™s failure to observe conditions or the fault of another party for not properly clearing a walkway.

 Loss of Control over a Motor Vehicle Due to Icy or Snowy Conditions

 All drivers in New Jersey are required to exercise ordinary caution when driving.
 Part of that responsibility is driving at a reduced speed and providing more stopping distance between vehicles when driving on wet or icy roads.
 Black ice can be particularly dangerous, as it can be tough to differentiate from a wet section of the road if it can be seen at all.